joeyjyyang/library-of-fundamentals/README.md

 - Inefficiency from performing a linear search of the index of the node to be removed before swapping.

 ##### Removing Elements in O(log(n))
-- Leverages a Hashtable for easy lookup of where the node to be removed is indexed at in the array.
+- Leverages a Hash Table for easy lookup of where the node to be removed is indexed at in the array.
-	- Hashtables provide constant time O(1) lookup and update for a mapping from a key (node value) to a value (node index).
+	- Hash Tables provide constant time O(1) lookup and update for a mapping from a key (node value) to a value (node index).
 - To deal with multiple nodes having the same value, instead of mapping one value to one position, map one value to multiple positions (at each index where duplicate exists).
 	- Using a Set or Tree Set of indexes (value) for which a particular node value (key) maps to.
-	- Swapping (and removal) occurs in Tree (for nodes) but also in the Hashtable (for indexes).
+	- Swapping (and removal) occurs in Tree (for nodes) but also in the Hash Table (for indexes).
 	- Note that it does not matter which duplicate node is removed, as long as the heap invariant is satisfied in the end.

 #### Priority Queue Usages